MosesMwalya/mobile_price_app/README.md

 ## License
 This project is licensed under the [MIT License](https://github.com/MosesMwalya/mobile_price_app/blob/main/LICENSE.md).
 You are free to use the code and resources for educational or personal purposes.

+## Contributions
+Contributions are welcome!
+If you would like to contribute to this repository, please follow the guidelines outlined in [CONTRIBUTING.md](https://github.com/MosesMwalya/mobile_price_app/blob/main/Contributions.md).
+Any improvements, bug fixes, or additional projects are greatly appreciated